lucianghinda/allaboutcoding/cld169mru000808mk93xabchz.md

 end
 ```

 I think this works.
-The only comment I have here is that it brings the need to invent these `get_<name>` or `fetch_<name>` ... so that in this specific case to remove the collision between local variable inside the method and the name of another method.
+The only comment I have here is that it brings the need to invent these `get_<name>` or `fetch_<name>` to go eliminate the name collision with other methods or variables.
+So I think for example naming `get_filtered_books` to books and using short-hand syntax will remove the need to use the `get` prefix.

 **Option 2**